ItalyPaleAle/ddup/README.md

     - `name`: Friendly name for the endpoint, used for logging (optional)
     - `url`: HTTP URL to check for health status
     - `ip`: The IP address to include in DNS records when healthy
+    - `host`: Optional hostname to include in the requests, when the request is made to an IP address or to a hostname different from the desired one

 ### Providers Configuration